dmorse/pscfpp/README.md

 extensive set of tools for this purpose .
 The acronym PSCF stands for Polymer Self-Consistent Field, reflecting this origin.

-PSCF now also provides tools for field theoretic simulation (FTS) using a partial saddle-point approximation (PS-FTS).
-Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling algorithms.
+PSCF can now also perform field theoretic simulation (FTS) calculations that rely on a partial saddle-point approximation (PS-FTS).
+Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling techniques.

-The fully-fluctuating formulation of polymer field theory (which is not yet implemented in PSCF) requires the stochastic sampling of complex-valued fields.
-The partial saddle-point approximation for FTS currently used in PSCF is an approximation for incompressible models in which a Langrange multiplier pressure-like field that imposes a constraint on the total monomer density is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to fluctuate.
+The fully-fluctuating formulation of polymer field theory (which is not implemented in PSCF) requires the stochastic sampling of complex-valued fields.
+The partial saddle-point approximation for FTS used in the current version of PSCF is an approximation for incompressible models in which a Langrange multiplier pressure-like field that imposes a constraint on the total monomer density is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to freely fluctuate.
 The resulting approximation yields a theory that involves only real-valued fields.

 ## History

 The current C++/CUDA version of PSCF originated as a completely rewritten version of an older Fortran SCFT program of the same name.
-The Fortran PSCF version is a single program that was designed for SCFT treatment of systems that can contain any mixture of linear block polymers and small-molecule solvents in a domain with periodic boundary conditions.
+The Fortran PSCF version builds a single program that was designed for SCFT analysis of systems that can contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
 The current C++/CUDA version is intended to supersede the Fortran version, which is no longer being developed or actively maintained.
 The Fortran PSCF program is still available in a separate github.com repository at https://github.com/dmorse/pscf.
-The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF program, and several important new capabilities, as discussed below.
+The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF program, and many important new capabilities, as discussed below.

-Functional differences between the current C++/CUDA version of PSCF and the legacy Fortran version include:
+Functional differences between the current C++/CUDA version of PSCF and the legacy Fortran version include the following:

-   - The current version is an extensible package of several programs that are designed for use with different types of spatial domain, and/or different hardware, implemented within a common framework.
+   - The current version is an extensible package of several programs that are designed for different types of spatial domain and/or different types of hardware, implemented within a common framework.

-   - The current version can perform stochastic PS-FTS calculations, as well as SCFT.
+   - The current version can perform stochastic PS-FTS calculations as well as SCFT.

-   - The current version allows analysis of systems containing acyclic branched polymers, while the Fortran program can only treat linear polymers.
+   - The current version can treat systems that contain acyclic branched polymers, while the Fortran program was designed for linear polymers.

    - The current version enables use of a graphics processing unit (GPU) to dramatically accelerate some applications.

-The only important capability of the Fortran PSCF program that has not been ported to the current version is the ability to perform generalized random-phase approximation (RPA) calculations for periodic ordered phases.
+The only important capability of the Fortran PSCF program that has *not* been ported to the current version is the ability to perform SCFT linear susceptibility calculations for periodic ordered phases [A. Ranjan, J. Qin, and D. Morse, *Macromolecules* **41**, 942 (2008)].
-Such calculations can be used to characterize composition fluctuations and SCFT limits of stability for ordered phases.
+Such calculations can be used to characterize composition fluctuations and SCFT limits of stability for periodic structures.

 ## Programs

-PSCF currently provides three executable programs:
+PSCF provides source code for the following three executable programs:

    - **pscf_1d** : The pscf_1d program is is designed to perform SCFT
      calculations for one-dimensional (1D) problems in Cartesian,